GenderMagProject/GenderMagRecordersAssistant/README.md

 ## How to install the GenderMag Recorder's Assistant:</a>

-* First, create a fork of the project to your personal GitHub account.
+1) Create a fork of the project to your GitHub account.

-* Then install the tool as follows:
+2) Install the tool by following steps(a-h)

-  * Click on "Clone or download" and the click "Download zip"
+    a) Click on "Clone or download" and the click "Download zip".

-  * Open Chrome and click on setting
+    b) Open Chrome and click on the icon(⋮)in the top right corner.

-  * click on “More tools” -> “Extensions”
+    c) Click on “More tools” -> “Extensions”.

-  * Turn on developer mode by checking the “Developer Mode” checkbox
+    d) Enable on developer mode by checking the “Developer Mode” slider in the top right.

-  * Click on “Load unpacked extension”
+    e) Click on “Load unpacked extension” under the search bar.

-  * Select the folder you saved the extracted file.
+    f) Select the folder you saved the extracted file and click "ok".

-  * Enable the extension and click “Update extensions now”
+    g) Click on “Update ” under the search bar.

+    h) A new extension called ”GenderMag Recorder's Assistant” should be in the top left corner of the extensions.

-* If you want to run the tool at this point, navigate to the page you wish to perform GenderMag on,  and click the maroon bar GenderMag button at the bottom of the screen.
+3) If you want to run the tool at this point, navigate to the page you wish to perform GenderMag on and click the maroon GenderMag button at the bottom of the screen.
 (See the video at http://gendermag.org for examples of running it.)
-*	To turn off the GenderMag extension navigate back to “Extensions” and uncheck the “Enable” box and uncheck “Developer Mode”.

 ## Contributing